gvwilson/sensibleadventures/misc/bear-02.md

 *Please?* She pictured herself scratching his itchy spots again and sent it his way.
 It was another thing she could do that other cloudherds couldn't---another thing she had decided to keep secret.
-Cloak grumbled as if he was an old cirrus rather than a frisky young cumulus, but pulled in his edges and turned to angle across the wind.
+Charger grumbled as if he was an old cirrus rather than a frisky young cumulus, but pulled in his edges and turned to angle across the wind.

 As they approached the barge, two small gray figures scampered across